 Freshman Composition (ENGL 100) or its equivalent will transfer with a grade of at least C.

 Other college-level courses approved for transfer to the College and passed with a grade of D or better may be acceptable for transfer (T) credit as determined by the current curriculum requirements of the division to which the student is applying.
 Following division approval, courses with a grade of D will be accepted for credit only if all the courses being accepted for transfer average a "C" (2.00) or better.

 Courses accepted for transfer credit may not meet graduation requirements in a given program or curriculum.
 Once a student is accepted into a program (or if a program change is made once the student arrives on campus), the student should request a transcript evaluation by the appropriate department or division.
-The results of the transcript evaluation will be communicated in writing to the Office of Records and Registration and the student.
+The results of the transcript evaluation will be communicated in writing to the Registrar's Office and the student.

 A transfer course in which a grade of D was earned cannot be used to replace (with a grade of T) a grade of D for a SUNY Delhi course.

 All credits earned through the successful completion of college courses offered by other institutions through the Internet or the SUNY Learning Network (SLN courses) will be treated as transfer credit; consequently, they cannot be used to satisfy residency requirements.
 UCT, synchronous, distance learning (DL) courses receive both local credit and grades.

 An academically dismissed student, or one who has been suspended, cannot transfer credits to the College until he/she applies for readmission and regains matriculated status.
 An expelled student can never transfer credits to the College.